Meet the Team: Elysia Guillén

 How can people find you?
 What’s the best way to check out all your magic?

-Find me on Instagram @lasegundaestudio and on my site www.lasegundaestudio.com.
-In-person, catch me at Mujeres Makers Market, Farmer & the Flea, Dart Garden Market hosted by Loud Flower Art Co., or explore my curated collection of vintage clothing at Lazy Eye Shop in Old Town Goleta.
+You can find me on Instagram @lasegundaestudio or browse my curated vintage finds at lasegundaestudio.com.
+In person, I pop up at Mujeres Makers Market, Farmer & the Flea, Dart Garden Market, and you can shop my collection year-round at Lazy Eye Shop in Old Town Goleta.

 Mujeres Makers Market